Framed bordism and Lagrangian embeddings of exotic spheres: Gluing near higher codimension strata

-commutes for $S$ large enough. \noproof \end{lem} The proof is essentially the same as that of Lemma \ref{lem:codim_3_to_parametrized_space_diffeo_gluing}, so our discussion shall be brief.
+In this Section, we discuss Lemma \ref{lem:gluing_commute_codim_3_codim_2_top_stratum}.
+The proof is essentially the same as that of Lemma \ref{lem:codim_3_to_parametrized_space_diffeo_gluing}, so our discussion shall be brief.
 The key step is a careful construction of the gluing map.
-First, we consider a family of hypersurfaces $\N_{(u,z)} \subset \bC \bP^{n-1}$ smoothly parametrized by $z \in \inte D^2$ and $u \in \cP(L;-\beta)$, which agrees with $\N_{(u,\theta)}$ near the boundary.
+First, we consider a family of hyperplanes $\N_{(u,z)} \subset \bC \bP^{n-1}$ smoothly parametrized by $z \in \inte D^2$ and $u \in \cP(L;-\beta)$, which agrees with $\N_{(u,\theta)}$ near the boundary.
 In addition, we require that

 whenever $z \in D^2$, and $u \in \cP(L; -\beta)$.
-As in the discussion following \eqref{eq:condition_hypersurfaces}, one can easily construct such a family starting with the family of hyperplanes ``orthogonal" to each point, then modifying this family by a cutoff function near the boundary to ensure that the surfaces are independent of the radial direction.
+As in the discussion following \eqref{eq:condition_hyperplanes}, one can easily construct such a family starting with the family of hyperplanes ``orthogonal" to each point, then modifying this family by a cutoff function near the boundary to ensure that the surfaces are independent of the radial direction.
 We obtain a bundle